How do I care for kittens?

 • Once they are stable, bathe them if they are dirty or infested with fleas.
 You’ll want to work quickly so the kitten doesn’t get cold.

 Have the tap running to a comfortably warm temperature and keep it running so you don’t have to keep adjusting the water.
 Quickly wet the kitten’s body without getting their face.
-Using unscented dishwashing liquid or cat shampoo, make a ring of suds around their neck.
+Using unscented dish washing liquid or cat shampoo, make a ring of suds around their neck.
 This prevents fleas from jumping onto the kitten’s head.
 The soap will help suffocate and kill the fleas.

 Suds up the kitten’s body quickly, picking off any visible fleas and crushing them between your nails to kill them.
 You can also use a flea comb to get rid of them.
 After their body is washed, carefully wash their face, taking care not to get soap or water into their eyes or ears.